 This pressure cooker maintains a level of 15 psi, but it won’t work with pressure gauges.
-You can buy this affordable pressure cooker in three sizes: 4.2 quart, 6.3 quart and 10 quart.
-Keep in mind, biggest doesn’t always equal best, but if you plan to use this at dinner parties, you may want the 10 quart, which can serve up to eight people.
+You can buy this affordable pressure cooker in three sizes: 4.2 quarts, 6.3 quarts, and 10 quarts.
+Keep in mind, biggest doesn’t always equal best, but if you plan to use this at dinner parties, you may want the 10 quarts, which can serve up to eight people.

 |Affordable pricing for all budgets||Doesn’t include a steam basket|